rnantume/oop_assignments/README.md

+Nantume Robinah
 # OOP Assignments
-This is a repo for OOP Class assignments.
+This is my repo for OOP Class assignments.
 # Assignment two
 Question: Create a Python class named University and, in the university, we have 3 FUNCTIONS
           1. Students